-You should be aware that these and any following infertility treatments are often not funded by the NHS and that you may be required to pay for this yourself.
-The cost of fertility assisted conception treatments depend on the exact technique used.
+You should be aware that these tests and any subsequent infertility treatments may not be funded by the NHS and that you may be required to pay for this.
+The cost of fertility assisted conception treatments depend on the technique used.
 For further information please visit www.hfea.gov.uk.
-However, some couples are eligible for fertility treatment funded by the NHS if they meet certain criteria.
-This can be discussed with your GP if the need arises.
+However, some people are eligible for fertility treatment funded by the NHS, this can be discussed with your GP if required.